hack-duke/hackduke-portal/README.md

 Please use 2 spaces to indent

 ##Deployment instructions
-- currently using heroku for deployment
+Currently using heroku for deployment

 ##Continous integration
-- currently using travis CI to run the tests on every build and deploy to heroku on merges to master
+Currently using travis CI to run the tests on every build and deploy to heroku on merges to master

 ##Configuration variables